Motorcycle Loans: Best Rates & Lenders

 Pros

-- The dealership helps you with finding a lender and doing the paperwork.
+• Dealership helps you find a lender and do the paperwork.

-- They can sometimes offer low interest rates or low starting interest rates on a loan.
+• Might offer low starting interest rates on a loan.

 Cons

-- The dealership typically gets a commission on selling you the loan, so that may make your loan more expensive compared with going directly to the lender.
+• Dealerships might get a commission on selling you the loan, making your loan more expensive than going right to the lender.

 How to get the best motorcycle loan rates